Can Lyme Disease Cause Seizures? When Episodes Are Dismissed as Stress

 They are often attributed to psychological stress or trauma.

-But this raises an important question:
+But an important clinical question remains:

 Some children with tick-borne illness experience seizure-like episodes that improve with treatment.